 Background Agricultural Connections

 Cheese is one of many products made from milk.
 The exact date of origin for cheese is unknown, but it has been found in Egyptian tombs and murals from 4,000 years ago.
 It is thought that cheese was discovered by accident when it was common to store milk in a container made from an animal stomach.
-The enzyme rennet is found in ruminant stomachs.
-When added to milk, it causes the milk to coagulate and separate curds (solid proteins) from whey (liquid).
-This means that if milk is store in a ruminant stomach (a common practice before glass and plastic), the milk will turn into fresh cheese.
+The enzyme, rennet is found in ruminant stomachs.
+When added to milk it causes milk to coagulate and separate curds (solid proteins) from whey (liquid).
+This means when someone would store milk in a ruminant stomach (a common practice before glass and plastic), their milk would turn to fresh cheese.

-Today, the art of making cheese has become much more technical.4 Now there are hundreds of cheese varieties which can be grouped into eight categories including blue, hard, pasta filata, processed, semi-hard, semi-soft, soft and fresh, and soft-ripened.5 Currently, more than one-third of all millk produced each year in the United States is made into cheese.6
+Today, the art of making cheese has become much more technical.4 Now there are hundreds of cheese varieties which can be grouped into eight categories including blue, hard, pasta filata, processed, semi-hard, semi-soft, soft and fresh, and soft-ripened.5 Currently more than one-third of all milk produced each year in the United States is made into cheese.6

 - Milk: All cheese is made from milk.
 In the United States, milk from cows is most common.
 However, many specialty cheeses are made from the milk of sheep, goats, and other mammals.
 Milk is composed of varying amounts of carbohydrates (lactose), fat, protein (casein and whey), vitamins, and minerals.

 - Acid: Soft cheeses are made by adding a type of acid to milk to make it coagulate.
 Citric acid and vinegar are two examples of acids used in the cheesemaking process.